 Fold the dosa in half and then into a triangle.

-Note – To prevent the dosa from sticking, you can take it out from the pan and place it on a perforated surface like a large sieve (or a traditional neer dosa cooling sieve).
-Let it cool completely and then fold it.
+Note – To prevent the dosa from sticking, remove it from the pan and place it on a perforated surface like a large sieve (or a traditional neer dosa cooling sieve).
+Let it cool completely, and then fold it.

 Serve hot with any chutney or curry.

-Before pouring the next dosa batter, sprinkle some water over the pan and immediately wipe it with a cloth.
-This step will bring down the temperature of the pan a little.
-You want the pan to be nicely hot but not very very hot.
+Before pouring the next dosa batter, sprinkle water over the pan and immediately wipe it with a cloth.
+This step will bring down the pan’s temperature a little.
+You want the pan to be nicely hot but not very hot.

 Pro Tips By Neha